Polyamide (aka Nylon) Plastic

 Secondary Operations for Polyamide (nylon) plastic parts

-Polyamide can be readily machined and Rebling is able to provide a full range of secondary machining operations, such as turning, drilling, tapping and grinding, as well as ultrasonic insertion, ultrasonic welding, pad printing and assembly.
+Polyamide nylon can be readily machined and Rebling is able to provide a full range of secondary machining operations, such as turning, drilling, tapping and grinding, as well as ultrasonic insertion, ultrasonic welding, pad printing, and assembly.